Frequently asked questions

 Whilst I have also travelled extensively to other areas of the UK and abroad, I am unable to offer this at the moment.

 At what times of the day do you carry out assessments?

 How quickly can I be seen?

 Unfortunately, I tend to always be fully booked for around 4-5 months.
-The next appointment I can offer is in late-November (for Tuesday to Friday are in February and the next Saturday appointment I can offer is in November.
+The next appointment I can offer is in late-November (for Tuesday to Friday are in February and the next Saturday appointments are in March.